Iñaki Ochoa de Olza: Death

-Ochoa de Olza died in 2008 while attempting to climb the 8091 m Nepalese mountain, Annapurna.
-Ochoa was trying to climb to the peak of Annapurna with his climbing partner, Romanian alpinist Horia Colibășanu.
-They were forced to halt their climb near the summit of the mountain because of dangerous weather conditions at the peak.
-Ochoa had also suffered severe frostbite to his hands, which also forced the duo to halt the climb.
+Ochoa died in 2008 while attempting to climb the 8091 m Nepalese mountain, Annapurna.
+He was with his climbing partner, Romanian alpinist Horia Colibășanu, when they were forced to halt their climb near the summit of the mountain because of dangerous weather conditions.
+Ochoa had suffered severe frostbite to his hands.
 Upon their descent back down the mountain, Ochoa collapsed and suffered a seizure near Annapurna's Camp 4.
 He and his partner were unable to descend any further due to Ochoa's sudden illness and incapacitation.
 Ochoa suffered from lung and brain damage due to the seizure.
 His condition was further complicated by pulmonary edema.

 Attempts were made to save Ochoa's life.
 Swiss climber Ueli Steck, who had abandoned his own attempt with Simon Anthamatten to climb Annapurna's south face due to avalanche threat the previous week, climbed to Ochoa's position to administer emergency medical aid.
 Doctors from the Hospital of Navarre also tried to help Ochoa remotely from Pamplona.
 However, heavy snow conditions and the high altitude made all rescue attempts impossible.
 (Rescues above 7400 metres are usually impossible because helicopters cannot hover at that altitude and few people are able to handle the altitude.)
-Steck and Colibasanu were left to administer first aid to Ochoa.

-Iñaki Ochoa de Olza died on May 23, 2008, at 6:45 a.m.
+Steck and Colibasanu were left to administer first aid to Ochoa.Ochoa died on May 23, 2008, at 6:45 a.m.
 GMT in an emergency tent on Annapurna, where he had been trapped in a semiconscious and immobile state for five days.
 He died from a suspected pulmonary edema, as well as a brain lesion, according to the Spanish newspaper, Diario de Navarra.
-His body still remains there, at 7,400 meters in the Annapurna, as per his family's request.
+His body was left on the mountain, at the request of his family.